Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-23/day-2/lecture-materials/intro-to-django-one-to-many-models.md

 ## Make and Run the Migration

-We added/updated a new Model, so it's that time again...
+We changed our models.py file, so it’s that time again!

+Open your **Web Container Shell** and run:

 ```bash
 $ python manage.py makemigrations